Sarita Adve: Education and career

 Adve completed a Bachelor of Technology degree in electrical engineering at Indian Institute of Technology Bombay in 1987.
 She subsequently completed a Master of Science (1989) and Ph.D.
 (1993) in computer science at the University of Wisconsin–Madison.
 Before joining Illinois, Adve was a member of faculty at Rice University from 1993 to 1999.
 She served on the NSF CISE directorate's advisory committee from 2003 to 2005 and on the expert group to revise the Java memory model from 2001 to 2005.
-She served as chair of ACM SIGARCH from 2015–2019.
+She served as chair of ACM SIGARCH from 2015 to 2019.

+She was elected as the Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2012 for her contributions to shared memory semantics and parallel computing.

+She was the PhD supervisor of Parthasarathy Ranganathan.